wp-plugins/my-press-articles/readme.txt

 == Installation ==

-1) Upload my press articles to your blog and activate it.
+1) Download my press articles to your blog and activated it.

 == Changelog ==

+= 2.1 =

+* Database optimization feature

 = 2.0 =